 skip to main content

-Define application views and user profiles
+Modeling application views and user profiles

 We divide the model into multiple application views and define different access rules for each user profile identified in the scenario.